Majestic Hotel Cellars

-Majestic Hotel Cellars (French: Les caves du Majestic) is a 1945 French mystery film directed by Richard Pottier and starring Albert Préjean, Suzy Prim and Denise Grey.
+Majestic Hotel Cellars (French: Les caves du Majestic) is a 1945 French crime film directed by Richard Pottier and starring Albert Préjean, Suzy Prim and Denise Grey.
 It is based on the Maigret novel Maigret and the Hotel Majestic by Georges Simenon.

 The film's sets were designed by the art director Guy de Gastyne.

 The film earned admissions in France of 1,870,814.
 It was the last production of the German-controlled French film production company Continental Films, which was dissolved after the Liberation of Paris.